kylemanna/blog.kylemanna.com/_posts/2013-06-30-ssd-caching-using-dmcache-tutorial.md

 <script src="https://gist.github.com/kylemanna/5899179.js"></script>

 Install these files as root under /etc/init.
-Upstart will take care of the rest.
+Upstart will take care of the rest on next reboot.

 Actually Using It
 -----------------

 I have backed up my old files and then copied them to my ssd-cached file system.
 I create symlinks from my more important file systems to this test file system.
+Again, the goal is test it for now.
+Later I'll use dm-cache to cache my entire /home file system and won't need symlinks.

 My <code>$HOME/.cache</code> directory is an excellent test candidate.
 Things like file browsing (thumbnails and what not) are stored on the ssd-cached file system and are much snappier then before.
 Google Chrome stores its caches under <code>$HOME/.cache</code> here too, so cached web browsing is now faster.